All Episodes

 This is absolutely critical.

-Uh to the absurdity was a related last week, I get my snow globe that I buy in New Zealand confiscated because you can't fly with snow globes, and now you're not gonna be able to fly with underwear.
+To the absurdity, as I related last week, I get my snow globe that I buy in New Zealand confiscated because you can't fly with snow globes.

-We had all that stuff since the panty bomber came along.
+We had all that stuff since the Panty Bomber came along.

-And actually, given the types of underwear some people uh wear these days, who can tell whether it's been modified?
+And actually, given the types of underwear some people wear these days, who can tell whether it's been modified?

-There's all kinds of pouches and openings and things that people have in in their underwear these days just for personal ease.
+There's all kinds of pouches and openings and things that people have in their underwear these days just for personal ease.

 Who knows what it's about?

-Uh they've they've finally begun to wise up.
+They've finally begun to wise up.

-Well, we're still not quite there yet.
+We're still not quite there yet.

 We do everything but look at the people.